My Take on Thailand

 That sack of cloth and zippers became my lifeline during my recent trip to Thailand.

-I have never understood what it means to “travel light” but when I signed up to go on a nine-day tour through Thailand I figured my 25-kilogram suitcase was not going to cut it.
+I have never understood what it means to “travel light,” but when I signed up to go on a nine-day tour through Thailand I figured my 25-kilogram suitcase was not going to cut it.
 How much did I really need?
 I challenged myself.
 My backpack became my one carry-on.
-When I stuffed in my last pair of shorts I realized that I would rely on this bag full of my life necessities for the next 9 days.
+When I stuffed in my last pair of shorts I realised that I would rely on this bag full of my life necessities for the next 9 days.

 When I got to the airport I felt liberated...just my backpack and I. Unlike any other trip I had previously taken I was on my own.
 When I signed up for Thai Intro I was seeking an experience I couldn’t get traveling with my parents like I had in the past.
 I wanted to push my comfort zone to meet new people and take in a new place.
 That swirl of anticipation and excitement I felt waiting in the Sydney airport was unlike anything I’ve ever felt.